Ole Miss, Southern Miss on collision course at Oxford Regional - The Vicksburg Post

 Ole Miss (41-19) is the No. 1 seed for the regional and will face Southeast Missouri State (30-20) Friday at 7 p.m.
 Southern Miss (37-19) is the No. 2 seed and will play Florida State (30-22) in the first game of the weekend, Friday at 2 p.m.

 The Southern Miss-Florida State game will be televised on ESPNU.
 Ole Miss and Southeast Missouri State will be streamed on ESPN3.
-The schedule for the later rounds of the regional have not yet been announced.

 Ole Miss owns a 16-2 all-time record over Southeast Missouri State, with their last meeting coming in 2016.
 Southeast Missouri State won the Ohio Valley Conference regular-season and tournament championships this season.